Onto-Med/gfo-light/docs/README.md

 **Example 4b.** *Situation instance.
 The situation at the end of the match contains all relevant attributives: winner-loser relator, teams’ qualities (aGoalsEndOfMatch, aBallPossessionEndOfMatch), teams’ processual roles in match (teamARole, teamBRole), players’ qualities (a1GoalsEndOfMatch, a2AssistsEndOfMatch), players’ continuant part roles in team (a1RoleImTeam, a22RoleImTeam, a33RoleImTeam).*

+Situational aggregates are sets (*hasMember*) of situations that are contextually related but not temporally connected (e.g., all phases of increased temperature in the course of an illness).

 ⚠ In GFO (full), both static and dynamic situations (object situations, presentic situations and situoids) are considered (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264), [Burek, P. (2024).
 Ontologically Founded Design Patterns for Situation Modeling.](https://doi.org/10.62036/ISD.2024.85)).
 GFO-light does not distinguish between different situation types.
 To make it easier for domain experts to choose an appropriate GFO-light category for a specific use case, it is recommended to use situations for modelling static knowledge and processes for modelling dynamic knowledge.

 ## Time Entity